-A LATAM Boeing 777, 787 or Airbus A350 flies you from Madrid to Brazil, a Boeing 767 does the job from Barcelona.
+A LATAM Boeing 787 flies you from Madrid to Brazil, a Boeing 767 does the job from Barcelona.
 All of these planes feature lie-flat-seats in a 2-2-2 seating pattern up front.

 Search & Book

-This fare expires on July 31, 2021.
-It is valid for all travel starting before December 15, 2021.
-Your inbound flight may happen later.
-A minimum stay of seven days applies.
-You can find scattered availability in most of 2021.
+This fare expires on October 3, 2021.
+It is valid for all travel starting before November 30, 2021.
+Your inbound flight must return on December 10 or earlier.
+A minimum stay of six days applies.

 Google Flights displays these fares accurately.
 Once you’ve found suiting flight dates, you can enter them in our flight search to find an online travel agency who sells these tickets, charging about €70 less than the airline.
 We recommend booking directly with LATAM, which is why we advertise their price.